-MEANWHILE the schooner dashed rapidly along, her hull occasionally hid from the view of those assembled on the ramparts by some intervening orchard or cluster of houses, but her tall spars glittering in their cover of white canvass, and marking the direction of her course.
-At length she came to a point in the river that offered no other interruption to the eye than what arose from the presence of almost all the inhabitants of the village, who, urged by curiosity and surprise, were to be seen crowding the intervening bank.
-Here the schooner was suddenly put about, and the English colors, hitherto concealed by the folds of the canvass, were at length discovered proudly floating in the breeze.
+EANWHILE the schooner da rapidly along, her hull occasion hid from the view of those assem on the ramparts by some interven orchard or cluster of houses, but tall spars glittering in their cove white canvas, and marking the di tion of her course.
+At length came to a point in the river offered no other interruption to eye than what arose from the p ence of almost all the inhabitants of the village, w urged by curiosity and surprise, were to be seen croing the intervening bank.
+Here the schooner was s denly put about, and the English colors, hitherto concea by the folds of the canvas, were at length discove proudly floating in the breeze.

-Immediately over the gateway of the fort there was an elevated platform, approached by the rampart of which it formed a part, by some half dozen rude steps on either side; and on this platform was placed a long eighteen pounder, that commanded the whole extent of road leading from the drawbridge to the river.
-Hither the officers had all repaired, while the schooner was in the act of passing the town; and now that, suddenly brought up in the wind's eye, she rode leisurely in the offing, every movement on her decks was plainly discernable with the telescope.
+Immediately over the gateway of the fort there was elevated platform, approached from the rampart, of wh it formed a part, by some half dozen rude steps on eitl side; and on this platform was placed a long eighter pounder, that commanded the whole extent of road lea ing from the drawbridge to the river.
+Hither the office had all repaired while the schooner was in the act passing the town, and now that, suddenly brought up the wind's eye, she rode leisurely in the offing, eve movement on her decks was plainly discernible with t telescope.

-"Where can Danvers have hid all his crew?" first spoke Captain Erskine; "I count but half a dozen hands altogether on deck, and these are barely suf-
+"Where can Danvers have hid all his crew?" first spol Captain Erskine; "I count but half a dozen hands alt gether on deck, and these are barely sufficient to wor her."

 "Lying concealed, and ready, no doubt, to give the canoes a warm reception," observed Lieutenant Johnstone; "but where can our friends be?
 Surely, if there, they would show themselves to us."

-There was in truth in this remark; and each felt discouraged and disappointed that they did not appear.
+There was truth in this remark, and each felt discouraged and disappointed that they did not appear.